Immigration Rights and Resources for the Campus Community

 Make Humboldt Your Home

-Living on campus is one of the best ways to dive into the Humboldt experience.
+Living in campus housing is one of the best ways to dive into the Humboldt experience.
 You’ll be part of a community that’s supportive, vibrant, and full of opportunities to connect, all just steps from your classes, dining, and campus events.

 Our housing options include apartments, suites, and traditional residence halls, each designed for comfort and convenience.
 Rooms come furnished, and you’ll find amenities and facilities to make everyday life easy.
 If you’d like to live with people who share your passions, explore our Living-Learning Communities, where academics and community come together.